donkuri/learn-mathematics/index.md

 ### Lie Groups

 This section slightly intersects with the one on representation theory, so you might want to check there first.
-Lie initially studied symmetries in differential equations and out of it grew the concept of a Lie group, which roughly speaking encodes tge infinitesimal symmetries of a system.
+Lie initially studied symmetries in differential equations and out of it grew the concept of a Lie group, which roughly speaking encodes the infinitesimal symmetries of a system.
 Another way to look at it is as a smooth manifold with a compatible group structure, and as such some differential topology knowledge is useful when studying the subject.
 I mostly studied Lie groups from a mathematical gauge theory book (you can find it further down below), but I also used this:

 **[Introduction to the Theory of Lie Groups](https://www.amazon.com/Introduction-Theory-Lie-Groups-Universitext-ebook/dp/B073H646GB/)**, *Roger Godement*